- Brand name

 - any gastrointestinal (stomach or gut) problems

-If you have not told your doctor or pharmacist about any of the above, do so before you start taking CLEOCIN capsules.
+If you have not told your doctor about any of the above, tell him/her before you start taking CLEOCIN.

 Taking other medicines